KnownSH/Discord4u/README.md

 ## What do I want Vorjal/Discord4u to do?
 I could rant about how I want to keep it mimimal and whatnot but let me save you some time: </br>
 **I want it to do everything** </br>
 Yes that is correct, i'm using this as a opportunity to completely learn the Discord API inside and out.
+The voice API, while it seems like a big hurdle, I do think I have a pretty neat way get around that issue.

 **Will it take me longer to program than it has taken Boeing's Starliner to reach orbit?** </br>Probably.